Ragnarok for oil sellers – and you thought the mayhem is over

 Europe, one more large economic bloc shows strong signs of Japanese disease.
 Many European countries have exploding debt coupled with aging populations and super-expensive and rigid social systems weighing down on their very weak economies.

-It just seems as there is no quick fix to this and many European countries will linger in a state of slow but inexorable decline for more than a decade just as Japan did and still does.
+It just seems as if there is no quick fix to this and many European countries will linger in a state of slow but inexorable decline for more than a decade just as Japan did and still does.
 Debt is economic growth borrowed from the future.
 Now it’s adjustment time.

 There is still business on the continent but it’s much more different than just 5 years ago.
 The golden years are over and there is a feeling of gloom that will not easily go away and also does nothing to spur consumption.

-You might say now, “but the shale revolution will ebb off as those low oil prices make shale unprofitable”.
+You might say now, “But the shale revolution will ebb off as those low oil prices make shale unprofitable”.
 Saying this means ignoring the fundamental nature of the shale revolution.

 Shale is the result of entrepreneurs taking risks and cutting costs to the point where the development of a shale gas or oil well today costs a fraction of what it had cost 10 years ago.
 And costs will no doubt fall further not least because of the availability of relatively cheap energy for powering those rigs.

 The genie is firmly out of the bottle.
-Just 10 years ago it was considered that high oil prices are unavoidable as the conventional reserves had all peaked and there was a feeling that supply would be finite.
+Just 10 years ago it was considered that high oil prices were unavoidable as the conventional reserves had all peaked and there was a feeling that supply would be finite.
 Now there is a feeling that supply is infinite and peak oil has been transferred where it always belonged – to the dustbin of dumb ideas.

 Besides, almost all oil producers base their budget projections on the assumed development of the oil price which means that they plan to spend money according to what they expect to make from their oil sales.

 Now the oil price is lower and they are spending vastly more than they earn putting them in a dilemma.
 Many have bought social peace with copious dollops of money for the people.
 Take those payments out and there is unrest.
-They cannot quickly reduce their spending as they are dominated by hope that the price might rise again taking all their problems away.
+They cannot quickly reduce their spending as they are dominated by the hope that the price might rise again taking all their problems away.
 Their problem is that they have no idea why the price might rise again, or stay low and this scares the heck out of them.

 It just won’t happen – at least not quickly.